Gignowal

 Gignowal (also known as Giganwal) is a village situated in the Hoshiarpur District of Punjab in Northern India.

 Gignowal is bordered by the following villages: Pandori Khajoor, Sekhupur, Pandori Bhawa, Nangal Maroof, Bahad, Dhade Fateh Singh, Dosarka and Fatehpur.
 The village is spread over a 1 km2 area, although it has started to expand beyond its boundaries.
 Residents own agricultural land in other villages.

-Gignowal contains the Sri Guru singh Sabha gurudwara and the Bhagat Ravidas ji gurudwara.
-The Hoshirapur Tanda urmur road just passes 200 yards away from the village where there is a bus stop.
+Gignowal contains the Sri Guru Singh Sabha gurudwara and the Bhagat Ravidas ji gurudwara.
+The Hoshirapur Tanda Urmur road passes 200 yards away from the village where there is a bus stop.
 There is a government middle school near the entrance to the village.
-The nearest railway station is at Hoshiarpur, which is roughly around 12 km.
+The nearest railway station is at Hoshiarpur, roughly 12 km away.
 The nearest airport is Adampur Airport at a distance of 36 km.